 - The Leader is responsible for determining where executive decisions are to be made and will usually arrange for the discharge of key and other important decisions to be made by Cabinet.
-Decisions not specifically reserved to Cabinet collectively or individually are delegated to Chief Officers as outlined in Part 7 of the Constitution - Leader's Scheme of Delegation to Directors and Statutory Officers. - All forthcoming Key decisions are published in the Cabinet's Forward Plan and republished every month on the Council's web site. - Reports and minutes of meetings are also published on the Council's web site.
+Decisions not specifically reserved to Cabinet collectively or individually are delegated to Chief Officers as outlined in Part 7 of the Constitution Leader's Scheme of Delegation to Directors and Statutory Officers. - All forthcoming Key decisions are published in the Cabinet's Forward Plan and republished every month on the Council's web site. - Reports and minutes of meetings are also published on the Council's web site.
 This also includes decisions made by individual Cabinet members and decisions made under the urgency provisions.
-Urgent decisions are reported to the next formal meeting of the Council. - During 2017/18 the Council had an Audit Committee with clear terms of reference and annual work programme for audit, risk management and corporate governance.
+Urgent decisions are reported to the next formal meeting of the Council. - The Council has an Audit and Governance Committee with clear terms of reference and annual work programme for audit, risk management and corporate governance.

 - Procedures are in place for Chief Officers which satisfy the statutory requirements for decision making. - The Council maintains an Internal Audit service that operates in accordance with the published internal audit standards expected of a local authority in the United Kingdom.
-The Head of Internal Audit has direct access to the Chief Executive, the Director of F&CS and the Chair of the Audit Committee (now Chair of the Audit and Governance Committee). - An embedded Risk Management Strategy is in place, with each department maintaining a departmental risk register.
+The Head of Internal Audit has direct access to the Chief Executive, the Strategic Director of Finance & Corporate Services and the Chair of the Audit and Governance Committee. - An embedded Risk Management Strategy is in place, with each department maintaining a departmental risk register.
 All major projects undertaken are required to have risk registers. - Robust financial systems and regulations are in place that provides active support to risk management activity. - There is a corporate performance management system and operational framework in place, which is linked to the Business Plan, through service business plans to individual delivery targets, which are reported to Cabinet.